semanto-mondal/Email-Monitoring-System/README.md

 # Email-Monitoring-System
-# Email Classification Project: Spam and Phishing Detection
+# Email Monitoring System: To Understand the latent features of good and bad emails.

 ## Problem Statement